 Please check the ITS homepage blog feed for updates on whether or not UFV services are down.

 UFV provides Trend Micro OfficeScan anti-virus client software for UFV workstations and UFV supplied laptops only.

-As some employees begin to work remotely on personal computers, Trend Micro has offered UFV employees 6 months of free acces to their consumer internet security product, Trend Micro Maximum Security.
+As some employees begin to work remotely on personal computers, Trend Micro has offered UFV employees 30 days of free access to their consumer internet security product, Trend Micro Maximum Security.
 UFV employees can sign up and download their trial software online at trendmicro.com.

 The UFV Alert emergency notification system keeps the UFV community informed in emergency situations, weather closures or power outages.
 It is used to provide a secure and safe campus for UFV students, employees, and visitors.

 Sign up for UFV alerts to receive important information and instructions during an emergency or severe weather event.

 eRooms are classrooms that include the following special technical equipment: